Wellington railway station (Shropshire): History

-The station was formerly home to a small three-road engine shed and a coaling plant which was originally designated "WLN" under the GWR from 1939-1949, then under British Railways it received the shed code 84H from 1950-1963.
-It became shed 2M for one year and was closed on the 10th of August 1964.
+The station was formerly home to a small three-road engine shed and a coaling plant, which was originally designated WLN under the GWR from 1939-1949; then, under British Railways, it received the shed code 84H between 1950 and 1963.
+It became shed 2M for one year and was closed on 10 August 1964.
 A car park now occupies the site.
-Two of the locomotives which were allocated to the shed over its lifetime are preserved; those being LMS Ivatt 2MT no 41241 and GWR 5700 no 7754, at the Keighley and Worth Valley Railway and the Llangollen Railway respectively.
+Two of the locomotives which were allocated to the shed over its lifetime are preserved; those being LMS Ivatt 2MT no. 41241 and GWR 5700 no. 7754, at the Keighley & Worth Valley Railway and the Llangollen Railway respectively.

 The town of Wellington was designated as part of the new town of Telford in the 1960s.
-As Telford did not have its own railway station at first, Wellington station was renamed "Wellington – Telford West" to indicate that it now served the new town.
-After Telford Central station opened in 1986, Wellington eventually reverted to its original name, although this did not happen for a number of years.
+As Telford did not have initially have its own railway station at first, the station was renamed Wellington – Telford West to indicate that it now served the new town.
+After opened in 1986, Wellington eventually reverted to its original name, although this did not happen for a number of years.

-At its peak, the station had six platforms in operation, but as of June 2024, it has only three: two through platforms and one bay platform.
-Platform 3, the remaining bay platform, is now out of regular use following the withdrawal of the Wellington to Walsall local service.
+At its peak, the station had six platforms in operation; As of June 2024, it has only three: two through platforms and one bay platform.
+Platform 3, the remaining bay platform, is now out of regular use following the withdrawal of the Wellington to local service.
 It is only semi-regularly visited by track maintenance or cleaning units, but sees very rare use by regular services in emergencies.